PROMOTING BRITISH VALUES AT SWAFFHAM CE JUNIOR ACADEMY

 and the wider world.

-At Swaffham CE Junior Academy, we actively promote British values in the following ways:
+At Swaffham CE Primary Academy, we actively promote British values in the following ways:

 - Children have the opportunity to have their voices heard through child questionnaires and child surveys.
 Our School Council meets weekly and is informed by the views expressed in our Class Councils.
 The School Council reports regular to the Headteacher and the Governing body.